serverless-operations/serverless-step-functions/README.md

 ## IAM Role

 The IAM roles required to run Statemachine are automatically generated for the state machines lambda, with the policy name of `StatesExecutionPolicy-<environment>`.
-This is given the default permissions of allowing lambda InvokeFunction.

-However, it is also possible to specify ARN directly.
+This is given the default permissions of allowing the lambda InvokeFunction.
+You can also specify a custom ARN directly to the step functions lambda.

 Here's an example: